 BlondelCoatArmsGuernseyFiefFlad EagleCrossCrownBlondelSmallHammer Branden Normandy OldGuernseyFlag CoinGuernsey

-OF THE CHANNEL ISLANDS - BAILIWICK OF GUERNSEY (A CROWN DEPENDENCY OF THE DUKE OF NORMANDY !
-A 1,000 Year Old Normandy Fief and Tradition !
+A LEGAL FIEF OF THE CHANNEL ISLANDS - BAILIWICK OF GUERNSEY - A CROWN DEPENDENCY OF THE DUKE OF NORMANDY !
+A 1,000 Year Old Fief Tradition !

 " THE SEIGNEUR OF FIEF THOMAS BLONDEL ET FIEF DE L'EPERONS "Est. 1020AD